-Gleacher & Company, Inc. (OTC Pink: GLCH) was an independent investment bank that historically provided corporate and institutional clients with strategic and financial advisory services, including merger and acquisition, restructuring, recapitalization, and strategic alternative analysis, as well as capital raising, research based investment analysis, and securities brokerage services.
-At the Company’s 2014 Annual Meeting of Stockholders, stockholders approved the dissolution and liquidation of the company pursuant to a plan of dissolution and liquidation (the “Plan”).
+Gleacher & Company, Inc. (OTC Pink: GLCH) is a dissolved Delaware corporation that previously operated an investment banking business, providing corporate and institutional clients with strategic and financial advisory services, including merger and acquisition, restructuring, recapitalization, and strategic alternative analysis, as well as capital raising, research based investment analysis, and securities brokerage services.
+At the Company’s 2014 Annual Meeting of Stockholders, stockholders approved the dissolution and liquidation of the Company pursuant to a plan of dissolution and liquidation (the “Plan”).
 The Company is now engaged solely in winding up its business and paying or providing for its obligations.

 Pursuant to the Plan, the Company filed a certificate of dissolution with the Secretary of State of the State of Delaware, effective as of 5:00 pm Eastern Daylight Time on July 28, 2014 (the “Effective Time”).
 As of the Effective Time, the Company became a dissolved corporation.
 Concurrently with the Effective Time, the Company closed its stock transfer books and discontinued recording transfers of shares of its common stock.
-Record holders of shares of the Company’s common stock are no longer able to assign or otherwise transfer their shares, except for assignments by will, intestate succession or operation of law or transfers otherwise permitted under applicable law.
-Securities brokers may make a market for beneficial interests in our common stock in the “over-the-counter” market.
+As a result, holders of shares of the Company’s common stock are no longer able to assign or otherwise transfer their shares, except for assignments by will, intestate succession or operation of law or transfers otherwise permitted under applicable law.
+From time to time, securities brokers may make a market for beneficial interests in our common stock in the “over-the-counter” market.
 If so, there can be no assurance regarding the liquidity or duration of any such market.